joe-bryan/projects/README.md

 ## Hello!
 This is a list of some of my projects.
-Please keep checking soon as I will be adding a variety of projects.
+Please keep checking often as I will be adding a variety of projects.

 ---